 The course is a professional subject in which the students are expected to have a sound knowledge of the basic principles of continuity, energy and momentum, and understand the principles of fluid flow motion.
-The students should have completed successfully the core course Fluid mechanics 1 in semester 1 (CIVL3130).
+The students should have completed successfully the core course Introduction to Fluid mechanics (CIVL3130).